carlosonunez/kubernetes-the-hard-way-on-azure/deltas/03-provision-compute-resources.md

 [Spot Market](https://docs.microsoft.com/en-us/azure/virtual-machines/spot-vms)
 to reduce the amount of money you spend (or credits you burn) on this lab.

+⚠️  **NOTE**: Deploying spot control plane nodes this way is not recommended for production use. ⚠️

 First, let's create a keypair to log into our instances with:

 ```sh